 There are certain things you can count on when you have a soon-to-be kindergartner.
 You’ll spend way too much time buying the perfect backpack and lunch box.
-You will take the obligatory (and treasured) “first day of school” photo and post it on Facebook.
+You'll take the obligatory (and treasured) “first day of school” photo and post it on Facebook.
 You’ll get misty-eyed at drop-off.
 After that?
-Anything can happen.
-You’ll be faced with those head-scratchers (which may or may not be lice) that seemingly come out of nowhere.
+You’ll be faced with head-scratchers (which may or may not be lice) that seemingly come out of nowhere.
 Except this year, for you, they won’t.
-We asked parents and teachers to share the most common challenges so you can take the next few weeks to prepare for them.
-(Enjoy!)
+We asked parents and teachers to share common challenges so you can take the next few weeks to prepare for them.

 To help stave off problems, include a bathroom stop during your school tour so your child gets a firsthand peek.
 And do potty rehearsals.
 “Encourage your child to go to the bathroom solo with the door closed — first at home, then in public places — and to practice telling adults she has to go,” says pediatrician Jack Maypole, M.D., an educational advisory board member for The Goddard School, an early-childhood education franchise.
 “This builds confidence and skills.”

 Haines got to the bottom of Olivia’s bathroom fears when her daughter confided that it hurt to wipe with the school’s TP.
 She sent toilet paper to school along with a note explaining the situation.
 “It worked!”
 Haines says.